 1. Cupid Actually Started Out As A Greek God

-The common symbol for love – Cupid with his cherubic looks and angel wings – was originally the Greek god, Eros.
+Let us begin our Valentine’s Day fun facts list with the most common symbol for love – Cupid with his cherubic looks and angel wings.
+He was originally the Greek god, Eros.
 Eros was the son of Aphrodite, the goddess of love and procreation.
 Cupid is known to shoot two types of arrows – one to make people fall in love and one to make them hate each other.

 2. ‘X’ Was Originally Not A Symbol For Kiss